yesnault/PlayStartApp/README.md

 This is a sample application using Play Framework (See tags https://github.com/yesnault/PlayStartApp/tags for download)

+## Latest activator
+Not compatible, fee free to open a PR.

 ## Features
 * Sign Up
 * Sign In